Paleopathology

 Research Description

 In broadest strokes, I am interested in how the body was understood, maintained, and altered - both during life and after death - in the archaeological past.
-My interests primarily lie in bioarchaeological approaches to the study of medicine and healing in the past, including (1) the treatment of the dis-eased body via medical and therapeutic practices, (2) the maintenance of bodily health via diet, hygienic practices, and routine care, and (3) the upkeep of the aesthetic or “crafted” body and its intersection with health.
+My interests primarily lie in bioarchaeological approaches to the study of medicine, healing, and the body in the past, including:

-I have additional research interests in archaeological representation in gaming, collecting practices and research in/of collections, and the cultural modification of the antemortem and postmortem body, including dress and ornamentation, body modification practices, mortuary practices, and the postmortem lives of human remains (especially objects crafted from human bone).
+I have additional research interests in archaeological representation in gaming (digital and analog), collecting practices and research in/of collections, and the cultural adornment of the body before, during, and after death.

 Courses